turingschool/mod-0-curriculum/before-mod-0.md

 Slack is our main communication tool at Turing.
 You will receive an invitation to join the Turing workspace 2-4 weeks before your Mod 0 start date.
 To ensure that you are prepared for your first session:
 - Watch the [Slack Tutorial Video](https://www.youtube.com/watch?v=tfq333EpWgM)
-- Upload a clear and appropriate headshot for your Profile image
+- Upload a clear and appropriate headshot for your profile image
 - Set up your Slack profile to include your cohort, program, pronouns, and timezone
 - Practice the following:
   - How to start a thread